spatie/ray/docs/introduction.md

 weight: 1
 ---

-Ray is a beautiful, lightweight app that helps you debug your app.
-You can use the `ray()` function to quickly dump stuff.
+Ray is a beautiful, lightweight desktop app that helps you debug your app.
+There's a [free demo](https://myray.app) available.

+After installing the [framework agnostic](/docs/ray/v1/getting-started/installation-in-a-framework-agnostic-php-project) or [Laravel specific package](https://spatie.be/docs/ray/v1/getting-started/installation-in-laravel), you can use the `ray()` function to quickly dump stuff.
 Any variable(s) that you pass to `ray` will be displayed.

 Here's an example: